eryktr/chinese-checkers/README.md

 ## Server
 The server was implemented using TCP sockets.
 The server is multithreaded, allowing multiple games taking place in parallel.

+The server also supports a simple AI - you might choose the desired number of computer players that will play against you.

+To implement the features, string-based communication protocol was used.